Transforming lives through education

 From working with just one school, Ark has since grown into a network of 35 schools in the UK - and is now recognised as one of the highest achieving academy groups in the country.

 We still only work in the communities where we can make the biggest difference to children’s lives, and all our schools are non-selective.
-We’re extremely proud of what they have achieved - Ark’s King Solomon Academy, for example, is the best comprehensive secondary school in the country, despite being located in the neighbourhood with the highest level of child poverty in London.
+We’re extremely proud of what they have achieved - Ark’s King Solomon Academy, for example, was ranked as the best comprehensive secondary school in the country in 2016, despite being located in the neighbourhood with the highest level of child poverty in London.